Go to bat for us.

 Canada’s baseball shrine presents this honour annually to the Canadian player judged to have excelled in individual achievement and team contribution while adhering to baseball’s highest ideals.

-Details about the presentation of the 2023 Tip O’Neill Award will be announced in the coming months.
+Details about the presentation of the 2024 Tip O’Neill Award will be announced in the coming months.

 To determine the winner of the Tip O’Neill Award, the Hall takes into account a number of criteria, including each candidate’s on-the-field performance, contributions to their team, community and charitable endeavors and their support in fan voting.
-The Hall also has a Tip O’Neill Award committee, consisting of a 23-person panel of Canadian baseball experts, that votes on the honour.
+The Hall also has a Tip O’Neill Award committee, consisting of a panel of Canadian baseball experts, that votes on the honour.

 2023 – Josh Naylor